jdnav/frontend_ML/README.md

 # MLfrontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0.

+# Prerequisites

+- Node version 10.13 or later.
+- TypeScript 3.7 or later.
+- In your project run `npm install` to download all dependencies.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server and open app directly in your default browser.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding